Call for Papers and Demos

 Timeline

-RSS 2024 has no page length requirements on submissions.
+RSS 2025 has no page length requirements on submissions.
 Traditionally, RSS submissions have been 8 pages given the paper template, which is available either in LaTeX or Word format.
-We expect that most submitted papers will have a similar length.
-We trust that authors will recognize that respecting reviewers’ time is helpful to the evaluation of their work.

 Detailed submission instructions are available here.

-• RSS 2024 and its accompanying workshops are planned as in-person events, excluding any unexpected developments with the COVID-19 pandemic or similar unfortunate global events.
+• RSS 2025 and its accompanying workshops are planned as in-person events.

-• Demo submissions will be possible for RSS 2024 contributors.
-These single-blind submissions can range from early research demos (e.g., innovative, proof-of-concept given the state-of-the-art) to mature production-ready systems (e.g., accessible, large-scale industrial systems), which can be demonstrated during the meeting.
+• Demo submissions will be possible for RSS 2025 contributors.
+These single-blind submissions can range from early research demos (e.g., innovative, proof-of-concept given the state-of-the-art) to mature production-ready systems (e.g., accessible, large-scale industrial systems).
 Open-source and open-access systems or interactive systems that are accessible by the community are especially encouraged.
 Demos can relate to hardware or software contributions or their integration.
 They can also relate to critical system components and useful tools for the community.
 The deadline and the review process for demos will take place in parallel with the review of regular RSS paper submissions.
 Detailed submission guidelines for Demos will be available on the conference website and will be similar to last year’s process.

 • The review process will continue RSS’ strong tradition in emphasizing quality, fairness, and rigor.
 Reviews for RSS papers of all types, i.e., “science”, “systems” and “demo” papers, will remain blind.
 As in previous iterations of the conference, authors are encouraged to submit “systems” papers and the program committee will be encouraged to evaluate them by gauging their potential impact and usefulness to the community.